Tantalum73/TTITransition/README.md

 Modal transition between ViewControllers – Easy and beautifully

-Three transitions are implemented: "slide" "overlay" and "full", more are about to come.
+Three transitions are implemented: "slide", "overlay", "full", "fold" and "hang into", perfect for AlertViewish views – more is about to come.

 ##Slide Transition:##
 ![Slide Transition Screencast](/Images/Slide_Transition.gif?raw=true "Overlay Transition Screencast" = 250px)